frioux/leatherman/internal/tool/misc/img/draw.md

 ### `rgb(r, g, b)`

-Takes a red, green, and blue value (from 0 to 255), returns a color value.
+Takes a red, green, and blue value (from 0 to 255 or as floating points from 0 to 1), returns a color value.

 The following colors are defined as globals for you: